Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Assign tags to the virtual machines.
 Box 2: Assign the node configuration.
 Box 3: Create a management group.
 Box 4: Check the compliance status of the node.
 Box 5: Onboard the virtual machines to Azure Automation State Configuration.
 - [x] Box 1: Assign the node configuration.
 Box 2: Upload a configuration to Azure Automation State Configuration.
 Box 3: Compile a configuration into a node configuration.
 Box 4: Onboard the virtual machines to Azure Automation State Configuration.
 Box 5: Check the compliance status of the node.

 ### You need to increase the security of your team's development process.
 Which type of security tool should you recommend for each stage of the development process?
-To answer, drag the appropriate security tools to the correct stages.
-Each security tool may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.
-Select and Place:

 ![Question 180](images/question180.jpg)

 - [x] Pull request: Threat modeling.
 Continuous integration: Static code analysis.
 Continuous delivery: Penetration testing.
 - [ ] Pull request: Static code analysis.
 Continuous integration: Threat modeling.
 Continuous delivery: Penetration testing.
 - [ ] Pull request: Penetration testing.
 Continuous integration: Threat modeling.
 Continuous delivery: Static code analysis.
 - [ ] Pull request: Static code analysis.
-Continuous integration: .
+Continuous integration: Penetration testing.
 Continuous delivery: Threat modeling.

 ### You plan to use Azure Kubernetes Service (AKS) to host containers deployed from images hosted in a Docker Trusted Registry.